 Winter is here.
-Mamdouh “Big Ramy” Ellsbiay has been echoing the Game of Thrones promise of something overwhelming for the past two years: “Winter is coming.”
+Mamdouh “Big Ramy” Elssbiay has been echoing the Game of Thrones promise of something overwhelming for the past two years: “Winter is coming.”
 He delivered an ice storm last December, becoming the fourth Mr. Olympia in four years.
-The question was: Could the Egyptian deliver this year and repeat, or would the Sandow once again go home with someone new?
+The question was: Could the Egyptian deliver this at the 2021 Mr. Olympia and repeat, or would the Sandow trophy once again go home with someone new?

-In a Friday night show that lasted nearly five hours (!), the Mr. O prejudging came last.
+In a Friday night show that lasted nearly five hours (!), the Mr. Olympia prejudging came last.
 Finally, what we’d all been waiting for.
 Each competitor went through the poses alone.
 Then came the crucial first callout.
-After the presumptive top guys were moved to the all-important center, it was (from left to right): Nick Walker, Hadi Choopan, Mamdouh Ellsbiay, Brandon Curry, Hunter Labrada, William Bonac.
+After the presumptive top guys were moved to the all-important center, it was (from left to right): Nick Walker, Hadi Choopan, Mamdouh Elssbiay, Brandon Curry, Hunter Labrada, William Bonac.

 Let’s take a quick look at the third callout, which replaced Ramy and Curry with Iain Valliere and Justin Rodriguez.
 It showed once again that Choopan was very on.
 Look at the Iranian dominating the front lat spread in this group.
 Alas, he was destined for third in this contest, like two years ago; and, like that year, he was again the People’s Champ (voted on by spectators).

-For only the second time in Olympia history (the others were 1972 and 2015), this came down to a one-two finish between two previous winners, in this case the last two: #15 Brandon Curry and #16 Mamdouh Ellsbiay.
-I thought Choopan deserved to be in the mix, but at the end of prejudging, head judge Steve Weinberger called out only Ramy and Curry.
+For only the second time in Olympia history (the others were 1972 and 2015), this came down to a one-two finish between two previous winners, in this case the last two: Mr. Olympia #15 Brandon Curry and Mr. Olympia #16 Mamdouh Elssbiay.
+I thought Hadi Choopan deserved to be in the mix, but at the end of prejudging, head judge Steve Weinberger called out only Ramy and Curry.
 The judges put them through all eight mandatory poses twice in a row.
 In my opinion, Curry won all four front poses based on his superior conditioning and shape.
 Ramy’s abs were nearly absent.

 From behind, it was a different story.
 Ramy’s size was able to win him the rear lat spread and the crucial rear double biceps, the pose that shows the most.
 They say contests are won from the back.
 Would those two shots put him over the top?
 From the side, it was close: Curry had the better upper body, Ramy had the better lower body.
 Overall, this was definitely an apples-or-oranges call, but I had Curry winning Friday’s prejudging.